QuinnCabooter/Cyclop/README.md

 <img src="Images/VSCode1.png" alt="Mac File Menu" width="70%">
 </p >

-After opening the folder that you created with GitHub Desktop, you will be able to see all files in the repository on the right side of the screen inside the `Explorer`.
+After opening the folder that you created with GitHub Desktop, you will be able to see all files in the repository on the left side of the screen inside the `Explorer`.
 Here you can select files and edit them.
 At the bottom of the screen, a `terminal` is open (or will open when running the scripts).
 Here, output from the scrips will be printed.
 We implemented some code that you can verify that your experiment is running.
 The `play` button on the top right op the screen will execute the script.

 <p align='center'>
 <img src="Images/VSCode2.png" alt="Mac File Menu" width="70%">